-This course provides a "capstone" experience in the transformational process for senior human service majors, by applying and further developing the practical and ministerial application of knowledge and skills learned through an internship in a human service organization.
+This course synthesizes learned interviewing skills and critical thinking about the interview This course provides a "capstone" experience in the transformational process for senior human service majors, by applying and further developing the practical and ministerial application of knowledge and skills learned through an internship in a human service organization.
 Students are given the opportunity to integrate, skill sets, and professional leadership behaviors that are concurrently being taught in the classroom.